In the year 2015 alone:

-The total number of oil wells in Santa Barbara County will soon double, as will their impacts on our health, air, and water.
+The total number of oil wells in Santa Barbara County could soon triple, as may their impacts on our health, air, and water.

 We can see what's coming.
 Neighboring counties and states are further down this road we're on.
-Extreme oil extraction (cyclic steam injection, steam flooding, thermally enhanced extraction, fracking, etc.) causes ground and surface water contamination, massive increases in earthquakes, air pollution, and chemical and oil fires.
+Extreme oil extraction (cyclic steam injection, steam flooding, thermally enhanced extraction, fracking, etc.) causes ground and surface water contamination and increases earthquakes, air pollution, and chemical and oil fires.
 It has also proven to be concurrent with a higher incidence of asthma, cancer, and birth defects.

 The oil industry is especially susceptible to boom and bust cycles.
-In a boom, businesses that once sustained a community can fold under the pressure of rising costs of water and other commodities.
+Businesses can quickly fold under the pressure of rising costs of water and other commodities, a drop in the price of oil, or when wells dry up.
 Santa Barbara County's biggest employers are the agriculture, tourism, and wine industries.
 These businesses will be hurt if our county becomes polluted and over industrialized by oil development.
-When wells dry up or the price of oil crashes, the new money and oil jobs will disappear.
-Many of the businesses that sustain us now will be gone, and communities will be left with devalued land, depleted and contaminated resources, and lingering health effects.
+When the next bust cycle happens, oil jobs will disappear, and communities will be left with devalued land, depleted and contaminated resources, and lingering health effects.

 The oil industry self-regulates, self-monitors, and is responsible for reporting its mistakes and accidents.
 Our government agencies have failed to enforce, or even follow, their own rules.
-New State and County fracking legislation does not include the extreme extraction methods (cyclic steam injection and steam flooding) used in our county, even though they cause more air pollution, and carries similar, if not a greater risk to human health and ground water.
+New State and County fracking legislation does not address the extreme extraction methods (cyclic steam injection, steam flooding, and acidization) used in our county, even though they cause more air pollution, and carry similar, if not a greater risk to human health and groundwater.